eitanyaffe/grun/README.md

 ## Configuration

-You can configure grun in two ways:
+You can configure grun parameters in two ways:

 1. **Permanently** - Edit `config.mk` to change defaults for all jobs
 2. **Per-run** - Use command-line arguments to override settings for specific jobs